‘Rock The Vote’: Community event to help Wichitans register to vote

 WICHITA, Kan.
 (KSNW) – A large group of Wichitans gathered in northeast Wichita for a community-wide voter registration event called ‘Rock The Vote’.

-The event took place Saturday around 12 p.m. at Touch of Class Banquet Hall’s parking lot on 3115 E 25th St N, Wichita.
+The event took place Saturday around 12 p.m. at Touch of Class Banquet Hall’s parking lot on 3115 East 25th Street North.

-People in attendance were able to enjoy music, food, vendors and, of course, get the opportunity to register to vote.
+People in attendance enjoyed music, food, vendors, and, of course, get the opportunity to register to vote.

 “I think that it is important for elected officials to see all the local talent and the businesses that they serve when they are elected to office,” said Brock Booker a volunteer at the event.